StRigaud/clesperanto_workshop_I2K24/workshop/0_workshop_preparation/README.md

 ## Fiji

 clesperanto is also being developed in FIJI.
-Although no proper release is available yet, you can test running pyclesperanto script with it:
+Although no proper release is available yet, if time allows, we will test running some clesperanto script on fiji.
+Has this is an on-going development, we do not advise users to use it, but live testing during the workshop could greatly help us in this development.

 ### CLIJ3 update side